MindscapeHQ/raygun4php/README.md

 ### Updating Cookie options

-Cookies are used for the user tracking functionality of the Raygun4PHP provider.
+Cookies are used for the Customers functionality of the Raygun4PHP provider.
 In version 1.8 of the provider, the options passed to the `setcookie` method can now be customized to your needs.

 ```php
 $raygunClient->SetCookieOptions([